 Namaste and welcome to Nepal.
-After your arrival, Kathmandu, Vertex Holiday’s airport representative receives you at the airport and transfer to the hotel.
-After getting refreshed, we give you a short briefing and orientation of our trekking leaders.
-The evening is wonderful with dinner with the Nepali cultural program.
+After your arrival at Kathmandu, Vertex Holiday’s airport representative receives you at the airport and assist you to the hotel.
+After getting refreshed, a short briefing and orientation will be conducted by our trekking leaders.
+The evening is reserved for dinner at a typical Nepalese restaurant with Nepali cultural program.
 Overnight at the hotel.

 After breakfast, we drive to the airport and fly to Biratnagar.
 It takes about 40 min exploring the breathtaking views of the snow-covered Himalayas.
 Landing at Biratnagar, you meet the further crew and drive to Taaplejung, which is the gateway of the Kanchenjunga circuit trekking.